the-company-tcus/docs/blog/2023-02-02-add-dynamic-routes-to-docusaurus.md

 Finally, create a layout component to handle the routing for `book` pages:

-- Wrap the content with `Layout` component from Docusaurus.
+- Wrap the content with the `Layout` component from Docusaurus.
 - Use `Switch` and `Route` from `react-router-dom` to render the correct page based on the route.
-- Use `NotFound` component from Docusaurus to render 404 page if the route is not found.
+- Use the `NotFound` component from Docusaurus to render a 404 page if the route is not found.

 ```tsx title="src/components/layouts/BookLayout/index.tsx"
 import Layout from '@theme/Layout';